konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

 ### Engine

 It is a map of a map.
 The idea was that each repo would create a catalog of Rules.
 Those Catalogs could be registered as map to a `category`.
-For exmaple, using the example of test execution, a category could be `tests`.
+Using the example of test execution, a category could be `tests`.
 Then under `tests` we regsiter a map, where a key is the repo/domain, i.e. `e2e-repo` and its test catalog is assigned to it.

 ### RuleChain